yasm/yasm.github.com/index.md

 * Nearly feature-complete lexing and parsing of [GAS (GNU assembler) syntax]({{site.wiki}}/GasSyntax).
 * [AMD64]({{site.wiki}}/AMD64) support (enabled using "BITS 64", "-m amd64", or selecting an explicitly 64-bit object format output such as "-f win64" or "-f elf64")
 * 64-bit (and larger) integer constants allowed (including math operations).
-* A fast jump size optimizer equivalent to or better than other assemblers'' multi-pass optimizers.
+* A fast jump size optimizer equivalent to or better than other assemblers' multi-pass optimizers.
 * Support for multiple object formats:
    * [Binary object file]({{site.wiki}}/BinaryObject) output (NASM style).
    * [COFF object file]({{site.wiki}}/CoffObject) output, for use with DJGPP.